jido/Arcadam/README.md

 All form elements can have a value.
 If an element also has an id then the value becomes a replacement value using the id of the element as key.
 In case of a checkbox, the replacement value is only defined when the checkbox is checked.
+The default value is "on".

 In case of options, if the list is a description list then the item is used as value and the description as text.
 If the list is a numbered list then the item number is used as value.
 If the list is a bullet list then the text is used both as value and as text.